|

 ever, endlessly, terrified him so much.

-It was what had always terrified him.
-His ultimate fear.
+It was what had always terrified him - his ultimate fear.
 Being alone,

 "Hey," he said and smiled.